 A graph can better clarify the different aspects of the work permit system and its linkage to the stock of foreign employment.
 First entry permits used to have a high correlation with the development of total foreign employment until 1990.
-Only in periods of rising demand for foreign workers does the issue of first entry permits increase.
-As employment of foreign workers stabilises, other forms of permits take over and regulate continued employment.
+Only in periods of rising demand for foreign workers did the issue of first entry permits increase.
+As employment of foreign workers stabilised, other forms of permits took over and regulated continued employment.

-Between 1990 and today severe restrictions on the recruitment of third country foreign workers prevent the inflow of foreign employment from abroad.
-The restrictions were introduced in the main as a result of substantial refugee inflows, the echo effect of family reunion which raised potential labour supply and of EU Membership with the concomitant free mobility of labour within the EU.
-The objective of the restrictive migration policy relative to third country worker inflows was to promote integration of migrants who were already residing in Austria and to put a break on labour market competition, which increased due to inflows of EU citizens.
+Between 1990 and today severe restrictions on the recruitment of third country foreign workers prevent the inflow of third country migrant workers while free mobility of labour within the EEA raises foreign employment numbers.
+The objective of the restrictive migration policy relative to third country worker inflows has always been to promote integration of migrants who are already residing in Austria on the one hand and to put a break on labour market competition flowing from labour supply rises of EU citizens on the other.

-Figure 22: First work permits and total foreign employment 1964-2012
+Figure 22: First work permits and total foreign employment 1964-2013